Pressure Relief Valves For Air Compressors

-The pressure relief valve tests are the responsibility of the user or operator, while the air compressor manufacturer should supply test instructions.
+The pressure relief valve tests are the responsibility of the owner or operator, while the air compressor manufacturer should supply test instructions.
 For example, VMAC’s manuals include test instructions to perform a pressure relief valve inspection:

 If you are operating a system that is not a VMAC air compressor, check your manual or contact the manufacturer for detailed instructions on how to test your pressure relief valve.